diaspd/diaspd/README.md

 - I'm a full stack developer 💻
 - I like to discover something new every day 📝
 - Focused on code 🏴
-- Personal site at: comming soon
+- Personal site at: coming soon

 ##